Danny Worth: Arizona Diamondbacks

 On December 15, 2014, he signed a minor league contract with the Arizona Diamondbacks.

 Houston Astros

 He joined the Houston Astros for the 2016 season, signing a minor league contract on January 26.

 SK Wyverns

 On November 16, 2016, Worth signed with the SK Wyverns of the KBO League in South Korea.
 He was released by the Wyverns after going 1-for-9 in 3 games.

-Coaching
+Coaching career

-In July 2018, Worth became an Assistant Coach at Pepperdine University.
+In July 2018, Worth became an assistant coach at Pepperdine University.

+On January 21, 2025, Worth was announced as an infield coordinator within the player development department of the San Diego Padres.